 - Cheung Chau Island: a 30-minute boat ride from Hong Kong will land you on the 7,000-year-old Hong Kong-owned Treasure Island.
 Saunter around the quaint villages and pick up lunch from one of the delicious stalls selling fresh seafood around the sandy beaches.

 - Dim Sum: Before you leave the city of Hong Kong, enjoy a brunch feasting on varieties of Dim Sum with your friends to have a perfect goodbye.
 Try out Maxims Palace City Hall.
-We review Maxims here as well as several other uniquely Hong Kong restaurants.

 - Have you seen the above photo pop up a zillion times on your IG feed, but you’ve never taken the time to consider the exact location?
 The location is Choi Hung Estate (Rainbow Estate), Hong Kong.
 Take your own memorable photos here.